-Use this medicine for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
+Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
 Amoxicillin and clavulanate potassium will not treat a viral infection such as the flu or a common cold.

 Store the tablets at room temperature away from moisture and heat.

 Store the liquid in the refrigerator.
 Throw away any unused liquid after 10 days.

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while taking amoxicillin and clavulanate potassium?

 Avoid taking amoxicillin and clavulanate potassium together with or just after eating a high-fat meal.
 This will make it harder for your body to absorb the medication.

 Antibiotic medicines can cause diarrhea, which may be a sign of a new infection.
 If you have diarrhea that is watery or bloody, call your doctor before using anti-diarrhea medicine.